 - Pizza en Leña – very good brick oven cooked thin-crust pizzas

 - El Viejo John – good traditional Colombian food

 I have eaten at all seven of these restaurants many times and the food is consistently good.
 All seven restaurants are located within a few blocks from the park.
-Addresses of these three restaurants are as follows:
+Addresses of these seven restaurants are as follows:

 - El Sombrero: Carrera 43C # 66Sur-27, Sabaneta, +57 4 301 9182